Sheffield academics host exhibition to tackle taboo of early-life loss

 Hugh Turvey said: “It was a huge honour to be a part of this exhibition and to work on visuals about such an important and emotive subject.
 Through my work I wanted to make the subject of early life-loss visible for all the attendees at the exhibition.”

 The exhibition seeks to make the experience of early-life loss more visible and features a collection of work that challenges the taboos – especially in relation to post-mortem.
 These include visual images, physical objects and sound installations, each sensitively exploring what happens when a baby dies – from both parental and professional perspectives.

 At the heart of the exhibition is an acknowledgement that the death of a baby involves a simultaneous emergence and loss of personhood, which signifies both the beginning and end of life.
 This narrative runs throughout the exhibition and visitors are invited to identify this in the exhibits and to reflect on these themes.

-The exhibition will run 5-14 December at The Art House, 8 Backfields, Sheffield, S1 4HJ from 11am-4pm.
+The exhibition is now open and runs until 14 December 2017 at The Art House, 8 Backfields, Sheffield, S1 4HJ from 11am-4pm.
 Entry is free.